 Ministerial Compliance Score: 9 Denmark has parliamentary rule.
 The government can be forced to retire any time if in the minority in parliament.
 The prime minister is the leader of the government, and he or she does not allow ministers to pursue interests that are not compatible with the declared goals of the government.
 Close scrutiny by parliament, including by parliamentary committees and an attentive press, seldom allows rogue ministers to behave this way for long.
 The prime minister can both fire and promote ministers, so there are incentives to do what the prime minister expects.
+It is not unusual for ministers to be replaced.
 Party members can of course revolt against a prime minister, but this happens rarely in Denmark.
 There is a high degree of party discipline.